Commonwealth Split-site PhD Scholarship 2022 in UK for Developing Countries

 Type: PhD study

-Selection Criteria: Applications will be considered according to the following selection criteria:
+Selection Criteria: Applications for Commonwealth Split-site will be considered according to the following selection criteria:

 - Academic merit of the candidate